NethermindEth/docker-volumes-snapshotter/README.md

 > The tar file can either already exist or be empty.
 An empty tar file is not a zero-byte file.
 To understand this better, refer to the [Initialize `tar` file](#initialize-tar-file) section.

 The snapshotter container should run with the same volumes as the container whose data should be saved.
-One way to achieve this is by running the snapshotter container with the `-volumes-from` flag.
+One way to achieve this is by running the snapshotter container with the `--volumes-from` flag.

 - [Docker Volumes Snapshotter](#docker-volumes-snapshotter)
   - [Build snapshotter image](#build-snapshotter-image)